Stable-RAG: Mitigating Retrieval-Permutation-Induced Hallucinations in Retrieval-Augmented Generation: More Experimental Results

 \subsection{Visualization of Layer-wise Hidden States}

 Figure~\ref{fig:llama3_all_layer} shows LLaMA3-8B-Instruct on NQ using the Contriever retriever, illustrating the hidden state evolution across all layers for a selected example.
 Figure~\ref{fig:qwen3_all_layer} displays Qwen3-8B on HotpotQA dataset using Contriever dataset, showing the layer-wise progression of hidden states for a representative sample.
 In both cases, shallow layers exhibit mixed clusters with points corresponding to different answers interleaved, while deeper layers form increasingly well-separated clusters according to the final answers.
-These visualizations reinforce that the structural evolution of reasoning trajectories, as observed in the main experiments, is consistent across multiple models and datasets.
+These visualizations reinforce that the structural evolution of reasoning trajectories is consistent across multiple models and datasets.